 What’s With the Naming?

-When it comes to Lightroom 6 Vs Lightroom CC, both were available at the same time for the past few years.
+When it comes to Lightroom 6 Vs Lightroom CC, both versions of Lightroom were available at the same time for the past few years.
 The only difference was that Lightroom 6 was a program you owned forever.
 And Lightroom CC is only attainable through Adobe Creative Cloud.

 It’s meant as an update to the Classic and 6 versions.

 Differences Between Lightroom Classic and CC

 Lightroom Classic has the interface you are most familiar with.
 The import window includes options to add to collections and adjust metadata.
 You can even add keywords.
 You can also change the destination, and even apply presets while importing.